Cole-Hartman/cole-hartman/README.md

 Computer Science @ CSULB
 ------------------------

 Hello everyone, I'm Cole!
 I am currently a sophomore pursuing a Bachelor of Science in Computer Science at CSULB.
-I have a passion for the dynamic world of Full-Stack Development and Artificial Intelligence.
+I have a passion for the dynamic world of Full-Stack Development.
 Along my journey I am dedicated to improving my craft and inspiring the next generation of innovators.

 * 🌍  I'm based in Los Angeles
 * 🖥️  See my portfolio at [coleakira.com](http://coleakira.com)